CamilaDuitama/muset/README.md

    -F FLOAT   fraction of samples in which a k-mer should be present (default: 0.1, mutually exclusive with -N) -t INT     number of cores (default: 4)
-   -s         write the unitig sequence in the first column of the output matrix instead of the identifier -h         show this help message and exit
+   -s         write the unitig sequence in the first column of the output matrix instead of the identifier -u         input is a list of unitigs from Logan (i.e., with abundance information) -h         show this help message and exit
    -V         show version number and exit